-Do Pavers Meet H-20/HS-20 Loading Design Standards?
+Do Pavers Meet AASHTO H-20/HS-20 Loading Design Specifications?

 A common question posed by design professionals is the ability of pavers to withstand fire truck loading and meet AASHTO’s HS-20 loading specifications.
 This is an important design consideration due to the extremely high axle weights that fire trucks exert; in fact, certain states (California for example) have created fire truck exemptions whereby the maximum allowable weight of a fire truck can exceed the Department of Transportation allowable weight restrictions.
-Every paver in the Belgard product line is manufactured to exceed these design standards.
+Every paver in the Belgard product line is manufactured to exceed H-20/HS-20 loading design standards.

 Using a conservative contact area on the bottom of the wheel of 8 inches square, the pressure exerted by each front wheel is 187.5 psi (12,000 pounds/64 square inches).
-Any concrete paver offered under the Belgard line is made in accordance with ASTM C936, which calls for an average compressive strength of 8.000 psi with no individual unit being less than 7,200 psi.
+Any concrete paver offered under the Belgard line is made in accordance with ASTM C936, which calls for an average compressive strength of 8,000 psi with no individual unit being less than 7,200 psi.